Olympique de Marseille

 In 1993, this dream became a reality with a victory over Milan in the Champions League final.
 In the meantime, Marseille dominated the domestic competitions, winning four consecutive Ligue 1 titles and one Coupe de France between 1989 and 1992.

 Following a match-fixing scandal in 1994, Marseille was stripped of its Ligue 1 title and got relegated to the Ligue 2.
 This eventually led to Tapie leaving Marseille, which resulted in the club entering another period of decline before returning to the top division in 1996.
 After an 18-year post, the club won another Ligue 1 title in 2010.

 By Martin Wahl

 The logo of the club has shifted several times through history.
-In most versions the “M” has been a dominant part.
-The text below the M, “Droit au but”, has also been part of many versions of the logo and in English translates to “Right into the Goal”.
+In most versions the “M” letter has been a dominant part.
+The text below the letter, “Droit au but”, has also been a part of many versions of the logo, which translates in English to “Right into the Goal”.